 The course consists of lectures mixed together with seminars including class discussions.
 Students are expected to prepare position papers and present them in the class.
-The discussion should introduce a wide range of arguments and points of view.
+The discussions should introduce a wide range of arguments and points of view.

 All the course requirements are necessary to complete the course and to receive a final grade (A-F).
 Every student must submit six position papers, participate in the seminars and complete the final test (composed of open questions).

 Final grades will be made following according to the following scale: